mwt/inteq/README.md

     Upper bound of the estimate, defaults to 1. num : int
-    Number of estimation points between zero and `b`.
+    Number of estimation points between zero and `b`. method : string
+    Use either the 'midpoint' (default) or 'trapezoid' rule.
 ```

 ### Returns